napari/docs/docs/naps/8-telemetry.md

 Another option is to scan public plugins and their dependencies.
 This is simpler but will require establishing additional communication channels to be able to warn users about the potential problem.

+## GDPR compatybility

+I'm almost sure that we will not collect data that are covered by GDPR.
+But to get better atmosphere we need to add instruction how user could retrive his unique identifier and setup a process for requests to remove data from the server.
+It is not high propability of usage as life span of data is short, but we need to be prepared for such a situation.
+I suggest to use e-mail for that.

 ## Backward Compatibility